 Whilst we are living in this maelstrom of emotions we can easily get confused and can take on negative perspectives.
 There’s nothing wrong with doing that.
 It’s part of our human condition.
 But when it does happen; it needs to be acknowledged and it needs to be welcomed.
 When our emotions become negative it’s a message that in some way, we are finding things tough.

 Those emotions are often created by our subconscious processing.
 Therefore, we are feeling things that have no real awareness of and yet they are creating a very real and challenging day.
 By just walking on your own and ranting into your phone; you will become aware of what your subconscious is telling you and therefore you will get more choice about how you want to think and what’s going to give you better energy.

 The shift can happen incredibly quickly.
 It all depends on how close to the surface as emotions are.
 As mine were ready to pop, it didn’t take long.

-Talk-it-out.org is a is a human, simple way to develop positive mental well-being.
+Talk-it-out.app is a is a human, simple way to develop positive mental well-being.
 It’s not the only answer, but from our experience it can help.
-It’s free, it’s easy & it’s fun.
+It’s free, it’s easy and it’s fun.

 Photo by Aakanksha Panwar on Unsplash